 - tissue-engineered medicines: these contain cells or tissues that have been modified so they can be used to repair, regenerate or replace human tissue;

 - combined ATMPs: these contain one or more medical devices as an integral part of the medicine.
 An example of this is cells embedded in a biodegradable matrix or scaffold.

 Role of the European Medicines Agency

-As in the case of all medicines, the Agency continues to monitor the safety and efficacy of advanced-therapy medicines after they are approved and marketed.
-The Agency also gives scientific support to companies to help them design pharmacovigilance and risk management systems used to monitor the safety of these medicines.
+As with all medicines, the Agency continues to monitor the safety and efficacy of advanced therapy medicines after they are approved and marketed.
+The Agency also gives scientific support to developers to help them design pharmacovigilance and risk management systems used to monitor the safety of these medicines.

 Committee for Advanced Therapies